 Maryam went through pregnancy in an isolated place outside the city.
-The birth did not just happen suddenly, as some sources suggest, but was preceded by pregnancy that would have lasted 9 months.
+The birth did not just happen suddenly, as some sources suggest, but was preceded by pregnancy that would have lasted nine months.

 Overcoming our weakness with courage

-However, the Quran established her innocence: Her baby, Jesus (peace be on him), spoke while in his cradle, to her community.
-She faced their accusations of being unchaste, by being silent, as she had been commanded not to speak for 3 days.
+However, the Quran established her innocence.
+Her baby, Jesus (peace be on him), spoke while in his cradle, to her community.
+She faced their accusations of being unchaste by being silent, as she had been commanded not to speak for three days.
 In her place, her baby professed her innocence and saved her from being stoned to death.

 Then she came to her people, carrying him.
 They said, “O Mary, you have done something terrible.

 يَا أُخْتَ هَارُونَ مَا كَانَ أَبُوكِ امْرَأَ سَوْءٍ وَمَا كَانَتْ أُمُّكِ بَغِيًّا

 O sister of Aaron!
 Your father was not an indecent man, and your mother was not unchaste.”

 فَأَشَارَتْ إِلَيْهِ ۖ قَالُوا كَيْفَ نُكَلِّمُ مَنْ كَانَ فِي الْمَهْدِ صَبِيًّا